Melkemannen/course-on-genetic-algorithms/docs/plan.md

 ## CODE Mutation (10 min)

-## Speciation
+## Speciation and Crossover
-- How it works, and implementation details

-## CODE Speciation
+Speciation in NEAT:

-## Crossover
-- Explain crossover in detail
+    Preventing premature convergence.
+    Speciation mechanics: sharing, distance calculation.

+Selection and Crossover:

+    How NEAT combines genomes while preserving innovation.
+    Key challenges: matching genes, handling compatibility.

-## CODE Crossover, put it all together and train your agents.
+## CODE Speciation and Crossover, put it all together and train your agents.

+## Experimentation:
+    Test NEAT on another problem (e.g., Flappy Bird simulation or a simple game environment like OpenAI Gym).

+## 7. Wrap-Up and Q&A (10-15 minutes)

+### Recap of key concepts:
+        Genetic Algorithms: population, fitness, selection, crossover, mutation.
+        NEAT: genome evolution, speciation, and innovation.

+## Anounce winner of competition